ErikAlfredsson/sonos-sync-group-volume/README.md

 _Ideally you would want to daemonize the process with systemd for instance but I won't cover that in this readme._

 Start the server with `npm start`.

+Edit:
+I've added two scripts:
+`sonos-sync-group-volume.sh` and `sonos-sync-group-volume.service`.

+These can be seen as a starting point to how to daemonize the application.
+Might update the readme when I have some more time to spare.